adamsilver/forms/manuscript/02-Controls.md

 ## Overview

 This chapter documents the different types of form controls that you will typically use in any web application.
-There are subtle differences that are required in order to build these controls in a way that adheres to visual design, accessibility and usability requirements.
+There are subtle differences that are required in order to build these controls in a way that adheres to the visual design, accessibility rules and usability requirements.

 ## Simple form control